giantswarm/docs/sources/guides/mysql-backup.md

 With the command above, you start MySQL in the background with one database called `mydb`.
 The password for the MySQL user `root` is set to `some-password`.
 You can change this to whatever you want.

-To create a Docker image for your MySQL archiver service, use this simple `Dockerfile`:
+## Building our archiver Docker image

+Docker containers are the building blocks of applications on Giant Swarm.
+We will now build the image for our archiver container.

+The image is based on this simple Dockerfile:

 ```dockerfile
 FROM python:2.7